ggsDing/SAM-CD/README.md

 ![alt text](https://github.com/ggsDing/SAM-CD/blob/main/flowchart.png)

-Our SAM-CD adopts [FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM) as the visual encoder with some modifications.
+The SAM-CD adopts [FastSAM](https://github.com/CASIA-IVA-Lab/FastSAM) as the visual encoder with some modifications.

 **How to Use**